 We also wanted to show that the roads in this part of England are as exciting – and demanding – as any in Europe, and to give people the chance to experience what it is like to ride in some of the famous one-day Classics.
 Riding fast over cobbles is a sensation that every cyclist should experience at some point; the heightened sensation of speed that the rough, juddering surface produces makes for a thrilling, adrenaline-filled ride”.

-The Lapierre Cheshire Cobbled Classic will be held on Sunday 29 May 2016, starting and finishing at Lyme Park, Disley, Stockport, Cheshire SK12 2NR.
-Riders can start between 0745 and 0845.
-Entries are priced at £25.
+The Wilier Cheshire Cobbled Classic will be held on Sunday 14 June 2020, starting and finishing at Lyme Park, Disley, Stockport, Cheshire SK12 2NR.
+Entries are priced at £29.
 You can sign up using British Cycling’s online entry system – click on the red ‘ENTER’ button at the bottom of this page.
-The event is promoted by Cycle Classics, who organize the Lapierre Tour of the Black Country, a Paris-Roubaix-inspired sportive featuring 19 unpaved/cobbled sectors and a velodrome finish, and the Strade-Bianche-themed The Lapierre White Roads Classic which features 9 white gravel/chalk sectors.
+The event is promoted by Cycle Classics, who organize the Tour of the Black Country, a Paris-Roubaix-inspired sportive featuring 19 unpaved/cobbled sectors and a velodrome finish, and the Strade-Bianche-themed The White Roads Classic which features 17 white gravel/chalk sectors.

-Discussion of the Lapierre Cheshire Cobbled Classic in Cyclist Magazine (May 2016 issue) below.
+Discussion of the Wilier Cheshire Cobbled Classic in Cyclist Magazine (May 2016 issue) below.

 - Cycling Weekly